Buying a home

 The Royal Institute of Chartered Surveyors (Rics) provides a basic template for each of these surveys, and most surveyors who are registered with Rics will adapt the templates to fit their own style.

-Surveyors registered with the Residential Property Surveyors Association (RPSA), which is an alternative to Rics, use a different type of survey called the ‘Sava home condition survey’.
-It's very similar to the Rics HomeBuyer’s Report, and you can download an example survey by clicking the link in the table below.
+Surveyors registered with the Surveyors and Valuers Accreditation (SAVA) scheme offer an alternative - the Home Condition Survey.
+This survey is similar to the Rics HomeBuyer's report, albeit without a valuation.
+You can download an example Home Condition Survey by clicking the link in the table below.

 |Different types of house survey|